 Ever find yourself daydreaming about retirement?
 Whether your visions include traveling the world, dedicating more time to beloved hobbies, or leaving a financial legacy, saving enough money is critical to enjoying the life you’re looking forward to.
-Everyone deserves a secure and happy retirement, but key planning mistakes can cause those plans to fall short.
+Everyone deserves a secure and happy retirement, but key planning mistakes and financial complexities can cause those plans to fall short.

 According to recent studies, Americans continue to be concerned about retirement planning.
 One survey showed that 58% of people between the ages of 40 and 79 would give themselves a grade of C or lower when it comes to saving for retirement.
 The report also noted that only 60% of those in their 40s and 65% of those in their 50s think it’s likely they’ll be able to retire at their target age of 67.

 For members of the military community, income sources such as Thrift Savings Plan (TSP) investments, a pension, or VA benefits may help you feel more financially secure in retirement.
 However, you could still be engaging in some of the biggest retirement planning mistakes — without even realizing it.
 How can you enjoy your “golden years,” without hurting your finances in the meantime?
 Here are 4 retirement planning mistakes worth avoiding:

 Mistake #1: Focusing on the Return Rate

 If you’re targeting a high return, it can be easy to get caught up in chasing that outcome.
 Don’t let your focus on high-yield, high-risk investments get in the way of diversification.
 Rather than pursuing rates of return, shift your focus to creating a portfolio that spreads out investments through a variety of fund types.
 This might include balanced, index, equity, or global funds.
 Working with a financial advisor can help protect your retirement savings during times of market volatility.
 Plus, they can monitor and rebalance your portfolio over time to help keep it in line with your timeline, retirement goals and risk tolerance.